funamizu-lab/Ishizu_et_al_2023/README.md

 ### 3. How to use

-  You can get access to the spike data from the following cites
+  You can get access to the spike data from the following cites:

   https://zenodo-rdm-qa.web.cern.ch/uploads/10000633